oracle/soda-for-java/README.md

 SODA is particularly powerful when it comes to working with JSON data, but a SODA document can contain data of any Multipurpose Internet Mail Extensions (MIME) type.

-SODA for Java is an implementation of SODA for use with Java.
+SODA for Java, hosted in this repository, is an open-source implementation of SODA for use with Java.
 SODA for REST is also available, as part of [Oracle Rest Data Serices (ORDS)] (http://www.oracle.com/technetwork/developer-tools/rest-data-services/overview/index.html).

 SODA for Java supports: